Start adding shows to your favourites by using the heart icon on each show

 The great Linda Haggar set up the Jeez Louise Funny Women’s Forum in 2002, with the hopes of encouraging more women to get into comedy and to support those already there.
 At that time, comedy was an incredibly male dominated industry and she wanted to change that.
 Jeez Louise is still going strong.

-Trans, non-binary and gender-diverse comedians are standing up and stepping out.
-As the world evolves its understanding of gender identity, pronouns and social norms, the rising number of gender-transcendent stars are reaching wider audiences.
+Trans, non-binary, and gender-diverse comedians and performers are standing up and stepping out.
+As the world evolves its understanding of gender identity, preferred pronouns and social norms, gender-transcendent stars are reaching wider and more diverse audiences and garnering critical acclaim.

-Transplaining brings together an incredible panel of performers – Anna Piper Scott, Krishna Istha, Chloe Black & Scout Boxall – to share their stories from the page to the stage.
+To further interrogate, understand and celebrate their careers, Jeez Louise: Transplaining brought together an incredible panel of writers and performers – including Chloe Black, Scout Boxall and Oliver Reeson, moderated by Mama Alto – to discuss their lived experiences and share their stories, from the page to the stage.

 ‘Everything is copy’ Nora Ephron